flutter/website/src/content/perf/impeller.md

 is a release candidate.
 On devices that don't support Vulkan, Impeller will fallback to the the legacy OpenGL renderer.
 No action on your part is necessary for this fallback behavior.
-To try out Impeller on Android before it becomes the default on stable, you can explicitly opt into it.
+Consider trying Impeller on Android before it becomes the default on stable, you can explicitly opt into it.

 :::secondary Does your device support Vulkan?